In Operational Research (OR) such as linear programming, modeling a problem consists in identifying:

 |x ≥ 0|

 where x is the vector of variables (x1,…, Xnot), vs and b are vectors of coefficients, TO a size coefficient matrix m * n, and T the transpose (column vector instead of row vector for example).
-Inequalities Ax ≤ b and x ≥ 0 (positivity of variables) are constraints.
-The defined domain of definition is a convex polytope.
-The linear program is said to be in standard form if it concerns equality constraints.
+Inequalities Ax ≤ b and x ≥ 0 (positivity of the variables) are constraints. the definition field formed is a convex polytope.
+The linear program is said to be in standard form if it involves equality constraints.

 Positivity of variables.
 If in the context, we have a non-zero lower bound x ≥ k, just ask y = xk and y ≥ 0.
 If there is no lower bound, we can always set x = yz with y ≥ 0 and z ≥ 0.

 Any standard problem can be written canonically and vice versa.
-The equality constraint breaks down into two inequalities constraints.
-An inequality constraint is written in the form of equality by adding a difference variable.
+The equality constraint breaks down into two inequality constraints.
+An inequality constraint is written in the form of equality by adding an slack variable.

 A solution x 'is said to be feasible if it satisfies all the constraints.